 Anyone using the Internet can be vulnerable to hackers, scammers, and ID thieves because many are still using the same password for multiple online accounts rather than changing them regularly and strengthening their credentials.
 This makes it easier for criminals to access personal information.

-A password manager is a tool which generates, stores and manages your passwords.
+A password manager is a tool which generates, stores and manages your passwords for accounts.
 They encrypt the data so that when the data is not being accessed it cannot be read or used by anyone else outside of your own personal vault.
 They can also be used for storing credit card details and pins, bank accounts and other access information such as WiFi passwords.

-Remembering every username and account detail for every account is just not humanly possible unless you use the same credentials for each site creating a weak password at a time when we all need stronger passwords to keep us secure.
+The problem however in remembering every username and account detail is that it is just not humanly possible.
+This of course leads people to use the same credentials for each site creating a weak password at a time when we all need stronger passwords to keep us secure.
 This is extremely risky and in some work environments very dangerous as gaining access to one account means hackers gain access to everything and your details fall into the wrong hands, sometimes without your knowledge.

 There are other problems with writing down your passwords too:

 Problems at Work:

 The knock-on effect of poor credential management at work can often escalate quickly.
 Some of these problems include:

 - If you are at work you may be in breach of company policy to write down your passwords on paper.

 - If your password is used and your accounts are breached, you could be dismissed.

 - How will you protect your passwords securely from cleaning staff who may work late?